parallelchain-io/parallelchain-docs/docs/getting_started/prepare_env.md

 ## Setting Environmental Variables
 ---

-Specify the location for storing your config and keypair by setting the environmental variable `PCHAIN_CLI_HOME`.
+Specify the location of the directory for storing your config and keypair by setting the environmental variable `PCHAIN_CLI_HOME`.

 Always remember the location that you set, if you forget the location, it means you forget where your keypair is being placed.